 Children who answered that they wish to be doing additional activities were asked to identify one activity they wish they could do and where they would like to do it.
 Note: responses are grouped into categories for reporting purposes.

-Physical and/or outdoor activities 11
+Physical and/or outdoor activities

-Friends and playing 2
+Music and fine arts

+Free time/relaxing

 Free time/relaxing 0

+Friends and playing 0

 Work related activities/volunteering 0

 Other 0

 Time with family at home 0

-Learning new things 0